 An NF subscribes to this event type to receive the SCP reports of the observed rate (i.e. number per time interval) of several types of signalling messages received and sent by NF instance(s) or NF service instance(s), the percentage of failed transactions, NF or NF service overload control information, SCP reselection reasons, NF connection status, and various delay and performance metrics.

-This event implements the "Service Signalling Characteristics" as described in clause 5.2.29 of 3GPP TS 23.502 [3] and Table 6.22.2-8 of 3GPP TS 23.288 [14].
+This event implements the "Service Signalling Characteristics Information" as described in clause 5.2.29 of 3GPP TS 23.502 [3] and Table 6.22.2-8 of 3GPP TS 23.288 [14].

 Target: NF type, NF service instance, NF instance, NF set or NF service name.